How To Set A New Direction For Retail 2025

 The new year gives us a chance to hit the reset button.
 Rather than focusing only on what went wrong, consider how to build on what went right.
 This shift in mindset can unlock new possibilities and help you make meaningful changes in the coming year.

-To improve your business, you must take responsibility for driving your store and not sit in the passenger seat, watching it all pass by.
+To improve your business, you must take responsibility for driving your store and not sit in the passenger seat, watching it all pass you by.

 You can't just hope a perfectly trained employee who can work any hours and weekends while being passionate about helping customers, thirsty for knowledge, and willing to work for peanuts will walk through the door.
 That is not going to happen.